Interview Question: "Why Do You Want to Change Jobs?"

 Consider giving an external reason for leaving.
 You might refer to factors such as relocating to a more urban area or looking for a job that is closer to home.

+Avoid sharing any propriety information.
 If it is a well-known (public) fact that your current employer has a shrinking market share or other financial problems, you might refer to this issue after making a strong case for why the new job is suitable.
-Be sure to avoid sharing any proprietary information or painting an overly negative picture of your current employer's situation, though.
+Be sure to avoid painting an overly negative picture of your current employer's situation, though.
 A vague reference to your employer's difficulties will usually be sufficient.

 - Why did you quit your job?
 Best Answers

 - What have you been doing since your last job?
 Best Answers

 - Why have you changed careers?/Why should we take a risk on you?
 Best Answers